hsnucnmc/winter-2022/logging.md

 ```

 We can also use `*` to represents all facilities or levels.

+You may prefix each entry with the minus `-` sign to omit syncing the file after every logging.
+However, syncing will not be enabled by default.

 In addition to a sin`le `.`, we can use other operator
 - `.=`